kr4g/AlloGen/README.md

 ## The Alien

 **The Alien** is not any one particular thing, though it might be, but rather an everpresent notion existing as an abstract field that permeates every [*topos*](https://en.wikipedia.org/wiki/A_Voyage_to_Arcturus) in the world of AlloGen.
 It is in a landscape, under a set of conditions, that The Alien will arise.

-And so will it too, though in different forms, arise from another landscape bounded under another set of conditions.
+And so will it too, though in different forms, arise from another landscape bounded under another set of conditions...

 ## The Topoi of **AlloGen**